KIDS’ CLUB PROGRAM

 Children who have been orphaned or experienced trauma from an early age are far more likely to suffer from emotional and social distress.
 They are particularly vulnerable because they often find it difficult to talk about their situation and understand the complexities of it.
 Without help from their community and support from their peers, they can become more isolated and lonely, and therefore more at risk.

-Together with eight of our partners across Kenya, Malawi, Tanzania, Uganda and Zimbabwe, we create safe places where vulnerable children are given the support they need to express themselves by:
+Together with seven of our partners across Malawi, Tanzania, Uganda and Zimbabwe, we create safe places where vulnerable children are given the support they need to express themselves by:

 weekend Kids’ Clubs where children take part in drama, dance and other activities.